speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 ### Balance: Recent Transactions

+Starter command: Keep using your code, or, for a fresh start, run `npm run begin 4`

-We want to add a "Recent Transactions" section to the "Balance" page `pages/balance.html`.
+We want to add a "Recent Transactions" section to the "Balance" page `balance-and-payments.html`.
 We will use an HTML table to list recent transactions.

 First, we should take care of the basics with respect to layout: